-If you’re looking for a classic fruit salsa recipe, then look no further than this tasty concoction from Real Housemoms.
+If you're looking for a classic fruit salsa recipe, then look no further than this tasty concoction.
 With just five ingredients, this will go from your cutting board to your mouth in no time flat.

-The fresh jalepeño and optional Sriracha sauce bring the heat to the party in this bright blueberry pineapple salsa from Eazy Peazy Mealz.
+The fresh jalepeño and optional Sriracha sauce bring the heat to the party in this bright blueberry and pineapple salsa.

 Apricots, pineapple, and papaya, OH MY!
-You’ll practically hear ukuleles serenading you every time you take a bite of this island favorite from Lady Behind the Curtain.
+You'll practically hear ukuleles serenading you every time you take a bite of this island favorite.

 This is both an appetizer and a centerpiece.
-You can serve this fresh watermelon mint salsa from Lauren Kelly Nutrition right out of the watermelon it came from.
-That’s one less dish you have to wash after you and your guests have indulged on this treat.
+You can serve this watermelon salsa right out of the watermelon it came from.
+That's one less dish you have to wash after you and your guests have indulged in this treat.

-If you’re looking for something tart, zesty, and tangy, then you can end your search with this green apple salsa from Lemon Tree Dwelling.
+If you're looking for something tart, zesty, and tangy, then you can end your search with this green apple salsa.

-I love the idea of toasting a baguette and adding some goat cheese and this salsa from Damn Delicious.
-Come on, it’s just begging to be eaten at a picnic or backyard garden party.
+I love the idea of toasting a baguette and adding some goat cheese and this salsa.
+Come on, it's just begging to be eaten at a picnic or garden party.

 Jerry James Stone has truly outdone himself with this kiwi salsa.
 Not only does he give the recipe, but you'll also find a video on how to peel a kiwi.
 Delicious and helpful.

 Strawberries—check.
 Avocado—check.
 Feta—check.
 It's official, this salsa has successfully combined three of the tastiest summer ingredients.